Lucew/approximate_hankel/README.md

 ## Intermediate Results (Recreating Plots)
 Rerunning all experiments took us around ten days on a capable 64 physical core compute server.
 See the sections below for information how to rerun all our experiments.
+We saved intermediate results to reduce the reproducibility effort.

 To enable recreating the plots, we use [git lfs](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage) to host intermediate results in the repository.